FuadPoroshtica/T-401-ICYB-CySec-Knowledge-Base/resources/All the quizzes and the correct answers.md

   - ✓ Because they do not read memory directly, but infer data based on timing differences in CPU Cache access.
   - ~~×Because they enter the system via the USB port (the side of the laptop).~~

-> If a binary file `/usr/bin/program` has the SUID bit set and is owned by root, what happens when a standard user executes it?
+> If a binary file `/usr/bin/program` has the <abbr title="Set User ID">SUID</abbr> bit set and is owned by root, what happens when a standard user executes it?
   - ✓ The program runs with the privileges of root (the file owner) for the duration of the process.
   - ~~×The program is blocked by the [Kernel](<../Terminology/Systems & Plaforms/Kernel.md>) for security reasons.~~
   - ~~×The program runs with the privileges of the standard user.~~
   - ~~×The user is prompted to enter the root password before it runs.~~

-> Why is the SUID bit a dangerous attack vector for Privilege Escalation?
+> Why is the <abbr title="Set User ID">SUID</abbr> bit a dangerous attack vector for Privilege Escalation?
 (Select all that apply)
   - ~~×It allows standard users to edit the `/etc/shadow` file directly using a text editor.~~
-  - ✓ If the SUID program has a bug (like a [Buffer Overflow](../Terminology/Attacks/Buffer Overflow.md)), an attacker can trigger it to execute arbitrary code as Root.
+  - ✓ If the <abbr title="Set User ID">SUID</abbr> program has a bug (like a [Buffer Overflow](../Terminology/Attacks/Buffer Overflow.md)), an attacker can trigger it to execute arbitrary code as Root.
   - ~~×It disables the system [Firewall](<../Terminology/Defense & Control/Firewall.md>) while the program is running.~~
   - ✓ Attackers can scan the file system (`find / -perm -4000`) to find these files and use them as entry points.